British watchdog urges caution over police facial recognition plans

 Porter, who oversees surveillance camera use by public bodies on the government’s behalf said, “the balance between privacy and security hasn’t yet been demonstrably met.”

-Facial recognition cameras have been deployed in other British cities and in some shopping centres, but their use has prompted privacy concerns and opponents have questioned the accuracy of the technology.
+Facial recognition cameras have been deployed in other British cities and in some shopping centers, but their use has prompted privacy concerns and opponents have questioned the accuracy of the technology.

 Last year, a man took South Wales Police to the High Court, arguing that his human rights had been breached by officers using automated facial recognition without his knowledge when he was shopping.